Yankton Sioux Tribe: Treaties and land cession

 For about 11.5 e6acre, a payment of approximately $1.6 million ($ in modern dollars) in annuities was to be paid over the next 50 years.
 Specific provisions of the treaty called for educating the tribe to develop skills in agriculture, industrial arts and homemaking.
 This provided the purpose for construction of the school.
 The treaty stipulated that the tribe relocate to a 475000 acre reservation on the north side of the Missouri River in what is now Charles Mix County, named for the commissioner who signed the 1858 treaty for the federal government.)
 The Senate ratified the treaty on February 16, 1859, and President James Buchanan authorized it ten days later.
 On July 10, 1859, the Yankton Sioux vacated the ceded lands and moved onto the newly created reservation.
 After then there are three cessions on record: cessions 410, 411, and 412, all reducing the size of the reservation.

-In the 1990s a dispute between the tribe and the state led to the reservation's reduction to its current size.
+In the 1990s, a dispute between the tribe and the state led to the reservation's reduction to its current size.
 The state had issued a permit for a new landfill to be built on land the tribe argued was on the reservation, based on its original boundaries, and thus the landfill had to meet federal standards, which it did not.
 It sued the state in federal court to block the project.
-In its defense, the state pointed to an 1894 act of Congress that had modified the 1858 treaty in the wake of the Dawes Act seven years earlier accepting an agreement with the Yankton Sioux to sell to the federal government all the lands not allotted to members of the tribe.
-In 1998 the case reached the Supreme Court, which unanimously held for the state, finding no evidence that Congress had intended to retain the reservation boundaries in existence as of 1894.
+In its defense, the state pointed to an 1894 act of Congress that had modified the 1858 treaty in the wake of the Dawes Act seven years earlier, accepting an agreement with the Yankton Sioux to sell to the federal government all the lands not allotted to citizens of the tribe.
+In 1998, the case reached the Supreme Court, which unanimously held for the state, finding no evidence that Congress had intended to retain the reservation boundaries in existence as of 1894.
 In 2011, after years of litigation, the Supreme Court ruled in favor of the Yankton people by determining that "the Yankton Reservation had not been disestablished".

-Archery

-Archery reached an equital technology with the Yankton Sioux.
-Made from local materials, the tribe used bows and arrows to hunt deer, antelope and small game.
-Reportedly, the Yankton could kill a bison with each arrow in a quiver.